Azure/azure-functions-dotnet-worker/README.md

 ### Create the Azure resources

 1. To deploy the app, first ensure that you've installed the Azure CLI.
+You need to use Azure CLI 2.3.4 version or below to create function app on dotnet isolated runtime.

 2. Login to the CLI.